PRN Jobs in California: Calling All CNAs

 The sheer number of residential and long-term care facilities, together with the host of CNAs working in these establishments, give you an idea of how much California and its people depend on nursing assistants.
 The residents and patients need CNAs with genuine patience, amiability, appreciation, and respect for senior citizens, as well as healthcare skills.
 They need you.

 Sign up with Nursa to pick up PRN shifts for CNAs.
+Check out the most popular ways to stay hydrated on the job in our post about the best water bottles for nurses.

 What Do CNAs Do in Nursing Homes?